Puppy Proof Your Home to Set Them Up for Success.

 NOTE: Do not take your pup to dog parks until they are at least 12 weeks and have received their rabies and 12-week shots.

 Before you train, understand the dog

-Dog are self interested.
+Dog are self-interested.
 They have no desire to please.
 They do what works to get them what they want.
 Dogs that appear as though they want to please are doing what is necessary to get what they want.
-The dogs that seem the most willing to please are either dogs with a self interest that matches what they are getting or a dog that has learned that everything it wants comes through it's handler.
+The dogs that seem the most willing to please are either dogs with self-interest that matches what they are getting or a dog that has learned that everything it wants comes through its handler.

 Dogs are opportunistic.
 Whatever they want, they want NOW!
 If a dog perceives an opportunity to get what it wants, it will take it.

 Dogs learn in a social context.
 Be aware of "pack behavior".
 One animal is motivated to engage in a particular behavior because someone else is doing it.
-Any species that gathers in social groups, such as dogs, will engage in this type of learning.
+Any species that gather in social groups, such as dogs, will engage in this type of learning.
 If you already have a dog or pet in the house with bad manners such as digging holes in your back yard, expect that your new puppy will pick up on those bad behaviors.
-To avoid this be sure to separate older dogs from incoming dogs during times when you expect the older dog to be able to teach the younger dog a bad behavior such as digging holes.
-Even a visiting dog that has a bad behavior can wreak havoc on a well behaved dog.
+To avoid this be sure to separate older dogs from incoming dogs during times when you expect the older dog to be able to teach the younger dog bad behavior such as digging holes.
+Even a visiting dog that has bad behavior can wreak havoc on a well-behaved dog.
 Even after the visiting dog is gone, the stimuli that triggered digging are still present and the resident dog continues to dig on his own.
-So, be careful who you allow to be around your pup.
+So, be careful who you allow being around your pup.